-Food shortage and hunger issue: what is going on?
+Food shortage and hunger issue: what is going on with our supply chains?

-The Washington Post says climate change is the reason for the food shortage, so hunger issues have increased all around the globe.
+The Washington Post says climate change is the reason for the food supply chain shortage, so hunger issues have increased all around the globe.
 Food shortages are basically in full effect (along with products such as toilet paper).
-Wholesale places like Costco are already limiting purchases of various items like water cases and paper products.
+Wholesale companies like Costco are already limiting purchases of various items like water cases and paper products.

 While many people rely on canned items throughout the winter, so do many restaurants.
-According to Today.com, aluminum is also in shorter supply, causing strain on both consumers and businesses.
+According to Today.com, there is also a shortage in aluminum, causing strain on both consumers and businesses.
 This is not just limited to canned vegetables but also sodas, soups, coffee, tea, and many other canned goods.
 These are usually larger canned items available in bulk on websites geared toward chefs and restaurants everywhere.

 Many restaurants are dealing with substituting different items or changing menu options entirely because they simply cannot get all the food items and various ingredients they need to make their signature and regular dishes for their customers.
 The hope is that this does not deter customers looking to order out and take a break from cooking this holiday season.

 Grocers are also being hit hard

 Shipping and delivery issues are not just hitting restaurants, but all regular retailers and grocers, too.
 Shelves aren’t filing back up as they once were before the Covid-19 pandemic.
 According to JPG Resources LLC, with food shortages also comes big swings in prices on main ingredients utilized by a variety of foodservice and processing companies.

 Limited options on the menu means changes in the dishes offered